They reiterate the search order of a businesswoman linked to Ronaldinho

 On at 22:31 CEST

-The Paraguayan Prosecutor’s Office reiterated to the Justice on Wednesday the search and arrest order of the businesswoman who allegedly commissioned the false passports with which ex-Brazilian soccer player Ronaldinho Gaúcho and his brother Roberto entered the country, who for that reason served several months in preventive detention and, later, domiciliary in Paraguay.
+The Paraguayan Prosecutor’s Office reiterated to the Justice on Wednesday the search and arrest order of the businesswoman who allegedly commissioned the false passports with which former Brazilian soccer player Ronaldinho Gaúcho and his brother Roberto entered the country, that for that reason they served several months in preventive detention and, later, domiciliary in Paraguay.

 Is about Dalia lopez, a fugitive and with an international arrest and arrest warrant for a year, since, according to his lawyer, he was going to appear “in March 2020 before the Public Ministry” and did not do so, the Prosecutor’s Office said in a statement.